clisztian/MDFA-Toolkit/README.md

 3) For stationary series, standard mean-variance normalization or a more exotic GARCH normalization which attempts to model the underlying volatility is also available.

-Signal extraction definition:
-Once the data streaming and transormation of the

 Big Data analytics in time series
 We also provide an interface to Apache Spark-TS, which provides a Spark RDD for Time series objects, geared towards high dimension multivariate time series.